Eminem Logo

 Eminem Logo 2000-2012

-In 2000 a new album “Marshal Mathers” was presented to the public.
-The logo on it had a changed look; the font Helvetica Neue Bold Extended was chosen, the letters became more aggressive, with sharp corners.
+In 2000, a new album, “Marshal Mathers,” was released.
+The logo on it had a new look; the Helvetica Neue Bold Extended font was chosen, and the letters became more aggressive, with sharper corners.
 The second letter, “E,” changed its position to the opposite, and since then, it has become a recognizable chip of the rapper.

-For a while, the traditional black-and-white look was supplemented with red in the background of this upside-down letter, which added energy and passion to the emblem.
+For a while, the traditional black-and-white look was supplemented with a red background behind this upside-down letter, which added energy and passion to the emblem.

 2013 – today